PreshJindal/ProjectCabbie/README.md

 ![landing](https://user-images.githubusercontent.com/77404110/182168487-2ec6760d-14cd-4f94-8c39-d6b1d5010493.png)

 # Signup Page
-* This has all validations neccessary
+* This has all validations necessary
-* Validates data from MySQL table i.e. if emailID already used, you cannot register with the same emailID again
+* Validates data from MySQL table i.e. if email ID already used, you cannot register with the same email ID again
 * Once signed up, all the data goes to a MySQL table in the back-end

 ![signup](https://user-images.githubusercontent.com/77404110/182168580-482ce7df-25bb-4802-92c3-8bd04427beac.png)